Skogskyrkogården with the newly built Chapel of Resurrection to the right. Photo: C G Rosenberg, 1926.

 1936—1940

-The large Woodland Crematorium is built and inaugurated.
-With this closure of the project, Gunnar Asplund is the sole architect remaining.
-He dies in October.
+The large Woodland Crematorium is constructed and inaugurated.
+At this project’s conclusion, Gunnar Asplund is the sole remaining architect; he passes away in October.

 1961

-Remembrance Garden is inaugurated, designed by Sigurd Lewerentz who return to the site.
+The Remembrance Garden is inaugurated, designed by a returning Sigurd Lewerentz.

 1994